dansand/Python/part2/numpy2.md

 ## Creating arrays

 We have see an example of creating an array from an existing data file using `np.genfromtxt()`.
-We start with this approach because as researchers, and often want to dive straigt into our data.

-There are a number of other ways to initialise new numpy arrays, for example:
+We start with this approach because as researchers, and often want to dive straigt into our data.There are a number of more formulaic ways to initialise new numpy arrays, for example:

 * from a Python list or tuples
 * using functions that are dedicated to generating numpy arrays, such as `arange`, `linspace`, etc.

-For example, to create a new 1D  array from Python lists we can use the np.array function.
+To create a new 1D  array (sometimes called a vector) from Python lists we can use the np.array function.

 ```python
 v = array([1,2,3,4])